stunra/Into-the-cOdde/README.md

 # Into-the-cOdde
-Randomizers and stuff for Into the Odd
+Randomizers and stuff for Into the Odd-verse games

 Tables Available: